tssmith7/git-multiuser/README.md

 # git-multiuser README

+Based on git-autoconfig from shyykoserhiy.
+Somewhat the opposite usage from git-autoconfig as this extension is for multiple users on the same computer (same log-in) to allow different commit user/emails.
+The configuration is set globally so it does not persist with the local repository.
+Multiple users share the same repository.

 This extension allows easy switching between user.name / user.email pairs that are configured in the --global space of the git environment.
 This is useful in shared computer situations where a single log-in is shared with multiple programmers (such as in a school setting).